IulianXD/Portfolio/First.md

 # Portfolio
 Hello!
 My name is Iulian, I am a 15-year-old high school student and I have prepared this portfolio to show you what I have accomplished and what I am capable of doing.
 I would like to see where my knowledge can take me.
+I have tried Blender, C++, C#, Unity, and Unreal Engine between the ages of 13 and 15, and during this time, I have decided what I want to do with my future.
+I want to pursue web development.